Foreclosure and Credit Assistance

 The Attorney General provides Consumer Alerts to inform the public of unfair, misleading, or deceptive business practices, and to provide information and guidance on other issues of concern.
 Consumer alerts are not legal advice, legal authority, or a binding legal opinion from the Department of Attorney General.

-As a result of the recent home mortgage foreclosure crisis, there has been a dramatic rise in the number of unscrupulous businesses that promise to help consumers keep their homes.
-The Federal Trade Commission has warned of scam artists who prey on the vulnerability of desperate homeowners in order to collect handsome fees -- but don't deliver any of the promised services.
+Many unscrupulous businesses have taken advantage of consumers with false promises to help consumers keep their homes.
+Scam artists prey on the vulnerability of desperate homeowners in order to collect handsome fees -- but don't deliver any of the promised services.
 Many of these shady operations engage in high-pressure sales tactics and demand substantial fees in advance.
-(Links to consumer alerts and advisories are set forth below.)

 If you are behind on your mortgage payments and facing foreclosure, WATCH OUT for fraudulent foreclosure consultants who target distressed homeowners.
 The following tips can help you avoid being scammed.

-The Michigan Credit Services Protection Act protects consumers by requiring most businesses that offer to prevent foreclosures or modify mortgage loans to complete the services before collecting a service charge from the consumer.
+The Michigan Credit Services Protection Act protects consumers by requiring most businesses that offer to prevent foreclosures or modify mortgage loans to complete the services before collecting money from the consumer.
 In other words, a credit services organization may not charge a fee in advance.

 Under Michigan's Credit Services Protection Act, it is illegal for most companies and individuals to charge or receive a fee before completing any of the following services: